pshirishaa/To-Do-list-app/README.md

 The example lacks comprehensive validation and error handling for simplicity, and it does not include features like task editing or deletion.

+Instructions to Set Up and Run:
+Save the HTML code in a file named task3.html.
+Save the CSS code in a file named styles.css.
+Save the JavaScript code in a file named app.js.
+Open index.html in a web browser.